andreasgriffin/andreasgriffin.github.io/content/donate.md

 Building **Bitcoin Safe** is hard work and I appreciate every support you can give:
 - Easiest way you can  support me by donating Sats: ⚡ [https://coinos.io/andreasgriffin](https://coinos.io/andreasgriffin)  or `bc1qhgfh9d4jymws3g47yxeylrwgxeep88jppun4jm`
+- But you can also support with your work, for example
+  -   *testing*, *testing*, *testing*, and giving me bug reports
+  - improve the [translations](https://hosted.weblate.org/engage/bitcoin-safe/) of **Bitcoin Safe**.
+You don't find your language there?
+Write to me and we add it together.
-- But you can also support with your work, for example  *testing*, *testing*, *testing*, and giving me bug reports or  other ways to to make **Bitcoin Safe** better for everyone
+  -  or  find other ways to to make **Bitcoin Safe** better for everyone

 Support **Bitcoin Safe** and get into the list below